namkeeheon/Website/site/content/_index.md

 blurb:
   heading: Welcome
   text: >-
-    Keeheon Nam is a clarinet performer and teacher residing in Nashville, Tennessee.
+    Keeheon is an avid teacher, performer, and conductor residing in Nashville, Tennessee.
 ---